-The patchwork of policies and what some have derided as "moving the goalposts" is not surprising.
-Data constantly become available and circumstances change, and so must our responses.
-The situation is somewhat similar to the way that our automobile navigation systems work.
-When you start the journey, the device provides an estimated time of arrival (ETA) and plots the route, but that can change according to various unplanned occurrences-if you decide to stop for coffee or encounter an opened drawbridge, for example.
+In fact, the patchwork of policies and what some have derided as "moving the goalposts" are not surprising.
+New data constantly become available and circumstances change, and so must our responses.
+The situation is akin to the way that our automobile navigation systems work.
+When you start the journey, the device gives you an estimated time of arrival (ETA) and plots the route, but they can change according to various unplanned occurrences-if you encounter a traffic accident or an opened drawbridge, for example.

 The operative concept for managing the pandemic, or any medical problem, for that matter, can be summarized in a single phrase: minimizing the probability of adverse outcomes.
-But we, as individuals, public health officials, and political leaders, have widely differing tolerance for risk, and the risk-related circumstances vary widely in different states and localities.
-One size doesn't fit all.
+But we, as individuals, public health officials and political leaders have widely differing tolerance for risks.
+And the risk-related circumstances vary widely in different states and localities; one size doesn't fit all.

 Follow the latest news and policy debates on sustainable agriculture, biomedicine, and other 'disruptive' innovations.
 Subscribe to our newsletter.
 SIGN UP